Chiness drama Legend of The Female General plot summary ending review

 Chapter 4: Crisis and Rescue

-Chapter 5: The Flag Capture Battle
+Chapter 5: Flag-Capture Battle

-Chapter 6: Mission to Hezhou City
+Chapter 6: Dispatch to Hezhoucheng

 Chapter 7: Sword Dance at Wanhuage